Our goals

 Create an engaged team that reflects the full diversity of the communities we serve by 2030

-To build a more sustainable future, we need the best team – a diverse mix of people and skills, where everyone feels welcome and able to succeed.
+To build a sustainable future, we need the best team – a diverse mix of people and skills, where everyone feels able to succeed.

-That’s why we want all company and senior leaders to reflect 48% women, 18% ethnically diverse, 20% disability, 3% LGBTQ+ and 4% ex-service by 2030 (in line with 2021 Census data for working populations).
-Since we launched these goals in 2021, we’ve made strong progress as better recruitment and retention practices provided an initial boost of up to 4%.
-Further progress, however, requires systemic change across our business and society which may take time.
-In particular, diversifying senior levels and growing disability representation are areas to work on.
-Attracting more women into engineering is also challenging given our large Field engineering team reflects the existing male-dominated market, which impacts our overall Group performance.
+That’s why we want all company and senior leaders to reflect 48% women, 18% ethnically diverse, 20% disability, 3% LGBTQ+ and 4% ex-service by 2030 (in line with Census data).
+Since launching this goal in 2021, we’ve made steady gains of up to 6%.
+Better recruitment and retention practices provided an initial boost, and we’re now focused on growing a more inclusive culture.
+This requires systemic change across our business, sector and society, which takes time.
+In particular, attracting more women into engineering is a big opportunity given our engineering team reflects the existing male-dominated market, and impacts our overall gender split that would otherwise be on track.
+Diversifying senior levels and growing disability representation are also focus areas.

-In 2024, we’ll continue to embed our Positive Action Plans to attract, promote and retain more diverse talent.
+We’ll continue to embed our Every Colleague Counts Action Plan to attract, promote and retain diverse talent.

 2. Apprentices